 8. If you'd like, click the Add Another Shipping Option button to add more options.
 Otherwise, click the Save button when you've finalized your choices.

 9. Now that you're back on the Self-Fulfilled Prints and Products page, you can change the order in which they will display to buyers.
 You may choose to alter this sequence by dragging and dropping the products within the list - that way they appear on this page in the order in which they will be displayed on your website.

 10. If you ever want to create a similar self-fulfilled print or product, you can click the copy link under the Actions column.
 Or if you want to delete a print or product offer, click the delete link.

 11. Once you've created your self-fulfillment products, you need to create a Pricing Profile.
-Select Sell > Pricing Profiles from the Navigation Bar, and either click the blue Add Profile button to create a new Pricing Profile or click one of your existing Prints and Products profiles.
+Select Sell > Pricing Profiles from the Navigation Bar, and either click the green Add Profile button to create a new Pricing Profile or click one of your existing Prints and Products profiles.

 12. In the Inventory & Prices section, click the + Add a Vendor button and select Self-Fulfilled / Print Vendor Network.

 Note: If you have not yet created any self-fulfillment prints/products, you will not see the Self-Fulfilled / Print Vendor Network option in the drop-down list.